mono/website/docs/tools+libraries/tools/gendarme/index.md

 Windows
 -------

--   Win32 installers (msi) are available on [github](https://github.com/spouliot/gendarme/downloads) web site.
+-   Win32 installers (msi) are available on [GitHub](https://github.com/spouliot/gendarme/downloads) web site.
 The .NET framework version 3.5 (or later) needs to be installed prior to running the setup.

 Binaries only (multi-platform)
 ------------------------------

--   ZIP files that contains Gendarme's binaries and configuration files are also available on the [github](https://github.com/spouliot/gendarme/downloads) web site.
+-   ZIP files that contains Gendarme's binaries and configuration files are also available on the [GitHub](https://github.com/spouliot/gendarme/downloads) web site.
 They requires Mono 2.8 or the .NET framework 3.5 to be installed to execute properly.

 Source Code
 -----------

--   From GIT (master): `git clone https://github.com/mono/mono-tools.git`
+-   From Git (master): `git clone https://github.com/mono/mono-tools.git`
--   Browse [GIT](https://github.com/mono/mono-tools/tree/master/gendarme) for individual files
+-   Browse [Git](https://github.com/mono/mono-tools/tree/master/gendarme) for individual files

 Other Cool Stuff
 ----------------